Biden to launch COVID-19 task force, Trump plans rallies to protest election

 Trump has repeatedly criticized mail voting as insecure, though he himself has voted that way in past elections and election experts say it is as reliable as other methods.

-Reporting by Andy Sullivan and Andrea Shalal in Washington and Trevor Hunnicutt in Wilmington, Delaware; additional reporting by Makini Brice and Steve Holland in Washington; writing by Andy Sullivan; editing by Colleen Jenkins and Lincoln Feast.
+Reporting by Andy Sullivan and Andrea Shalal in Washington and Trevor Hunnicutt in Wilmington, Delaware; additional reporting by Makini Brice and Steve Holland in Washington and Costas Pitas in London; writing by Andy Sullivan; Editing by Colleen Jenkins and Lincoln Feast and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.